billkarsh/SpikeGLX/Markdown/SpikeGLX_OneBox_Quickstart.md

 * The file name reflects your chosen run name `AAA`.
 * The name encodes the gate and trigger program indices `g0_t0`.
 * The name encodes the logical probe index in the `Probes` table `imec0`.
-* For our NP 2.0 probe, the `ap` indicates these are full-band data.
+* For our NP 2.0 probe, the `ap` files contain full-band data.
 Note that dual-band probes (such as NP 1.0) can generate both `ap` and `lf` files.
 * Each timepoint (sample) of the binary data contains 385 16-bit words: the 384 neural `AP` channels, followed by one `SY` word containing error